niu9786/GitHub_Practice/201731316_노인욱_lecture_note_6.md

 - Snapshots: each version is stored in its entirely.

 ### Version Control System
-1. Local VCS
-    Operated only in local.
+1. Local VCS: Operated only in local.
 It is vulnerable when coworking with other developers.
-2. Centralized VCS
+2. Centralized VCS: Move the files and changing history to a server.
+Each clients contact to the server and take a specific version.
+3. Distributed VCS: All the clients take a backup of the server.
+DVCS is good at server errors or offline works.